Notice of availability; request for comments.

-The Department of Labor (DOL) is submitting the Office of Workers' Compensation Programs (OWCP) sponsored information collection request (ICR) titled, “Pharmacy Billing Requirements,” to the Office of Management and Budget (OMB) for review and approval for continued use in accordance with the Paperwork Reduction Act (PRA) of 1995 (44 U.S.C.
-3501 et seq.).
+The Department of Labor (DOL) is submitting the Office of Workers' Compensation Programs (OWCP) sponsored information collection request (ICR) titled, “Pharmacy Billing Requirements,” to the Office of Management and Budget (OMB) for review and approval for continued use, without change, in accordance with the Paperwork Reduction Act of 1995 (PRA).
+Public comments on the ICR are invited.

 FOR FURTHER INFORMATION CONTACT:

 This ICR seeks to extend PRA authorization for the Pharmacy Billing Requirements information collection.
 The OWCP is the agency responsible for administration of the Federal Employees' Compensation Act (FECA), 5 U.S.C.
-8101 et seq., the Black Lung Benefits Act, 30 U.S.C.
-901 et seq., and the Energy Employees Occupational Illness Compensation Program Act of 2000, 42 U.S.C.
+8101 et seq.; the Black Lung Benefits Act (BLBA), 30 U.S.C.
+901 et seq.; and the Energy Employees Occupational Illness Compensation Program Act of 2000 (EEOICPA), 42 U.S.C.
 7384 et seq.
 All three of these statutes require the OWCP to pay for covered medical treatment provided to beneficiaries; this medical treatment can include medicinal drugs dispensed by pharmacies.
-In order to determine whether amounts billed for drugs are appropriate, the OWCP must receive the required data elements—including the name of the patient/beneficiary, the National Drug Code number of each drug prescribed, the quantity provided, the prescription number and the date the prescription was filled.
+In order to determine whether amounts billed for drugs are appropriate, the OWCP must receive the required data elements—including the name of the patient/beneficiary, the National Drug Code number of each drug prescribed, the quantity provided, the prescription number, and the date the prescription was filled.
 The regulations implementing these statutes require the collection of information needed to enable the OWCP to determine whether bills for drugs submitted directly by pharmacies or as reimbursement requests submitted by claimants should be paid.
-See 20 CFR 10.801, 30.701, 725.701 and 725.705.
+See 20 CFR 10.801, 30.701, 725.701, and 725.705.
 FECA section 9, BLBA section 413, and EEOICPA section 3629(c) authorize this information collection.
 See 5 U.S.C.
 8103, 30 U.S.C.
 936, and 42 U.S.C.
 7384t.

-Interested parties are encouraged to send comments to the OMB, Office of Information and Regulatory Affairs at the address shown in the ADDRESSES section within 30 days of publication of this notice in the Federal Register.
-In order to help ensure appropriate consideration, comments should mention OMB Control Number 1250-0040.
+Interested parties are encouraged to send comments to the OMB, Office of Information and Regulatory Affairs at the address shown in the ADDRESSES section within thirty (30) days of publication of this notice in the Federal Register.
+In order to help ensure appropriate consideration, comments should mention OMB Control Number 1240-0050.
 The OMB is particularly interested in comments that:

 - Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;